brainfrozeno00o/xandybot-nodejs/README.md

 3. Run `npm install` to install all the needed packages to run this bot.
 4. To register the slash commands for your bot, run `npm run refreshcommands`
 5. To finally run the bot, run `node .`
-6. If you want to run all the scripts from steps 4-6 (just make sure you meet the prerequisite for step 4), run `npm run all-run`
+6. If you want to run all the scripts from steps 4-5 (just make sure you meet the prerequisite for step 4), run `npm run all-run`
 7. To stop it from running, just basically press <kbd>Ctrl</kbd>+<kbd>C</kbd> (or <kbd>⌘</kbd>+<kbd>C</kbd> if on Mac)

 ### Running the Bot for the Second Time (and onwards)

 1. If there are no updates needed, just run using `node .`
-2. If the commands are updated or there are new commands developed for the bot, you can opt to run `npm run refreshcommands` first or you can execute the scripts succesfully by running `npm run refreshcommands-run`
+2. If the commands are updated or there are new commands developed for the bot, you can opt to run `npm run refreshcommands` first or you can execute the scripts succesfully by running `npm run all-run`
 3. To stop it from running, just basically press <kbd>Ctrl</kbd>+<kbd>C</kbd> (or <kbd>⌘</kbd>+<kbd>C</kbd> if on Mac)

 [^1]: Everything (bot, source code, server) is really sponsored by Xander's money.